S.Africa seizes Air Tanzania plane over unpaid farm claim - Journal du Cameroun

-South Africa has impounded a plane belonging to Tanzania’s national carrier over a farmer’s $33-million compensation claim for his land which the Tanzanian government nationalised decades ago, a lawyer said Sunday.
+South Africa has impounded a plane belonging to Tanzania’s national carrier over a farmer’s $33-million compensation claim for land which was nationalised decades ago, a lawyer said Sunday.

-The Air Tanzania aircraft was seized on Friday at Johannesburg’s OR Tambo International Airport after it landed during a scheduled flight from Tanzanian economic capital Dar-es Salaam.
+The Air Tanzania aircraft was seized on Friday at Johannesburg’s OR Tambo International Airport after it landed on a scheduled flight from the Tanzanian economic capital Dar es Salaam.

 Lawyer Roger Wakefield of Werksmans Attorneys said the seizure followed an order granted by the High Court in Johannesburg on Wednesday.